baopham/baopham.github.io/source/_posts/2012-03-21-abandoning-appengine.markdown

 I was sick.
 It was a random cold that I caught from someone.
 But now I'm glad I had it because if not because of it, I wouldn't have had the time to wander around [github](https://github.com), looking at people's repos, and then stumbled upon this project [toto](https://github.com/cloudhead/toto).
 And now, it's like a dream come true!.
 <!--more-->

 **toto** is really the tiniest and coolest blogging engine yet!
-It has all that I love: git and ruby on rails.
+It has all that I love: git and ruby.
 It makes everything so easy to manage and configure, from archiving all the posts you wrote, to having a markdown converter by default, and articles embeded with metadata (which makes it easy to add tags/categories), etc.

 I'm not going to explain all **toto**'s features but as a future reference for myself, I'd like to summarize all the steps that I took during the last 2 days to port my old website from [Google AppEngine](http://code.google.com/appengine/) to [toto](https://github.com/cloudhead/toto) and [Heroku](http://www.heroku.com/).